d99kris/nchat/README.md

 Note: Enabling this stops updates on other users online/typing status for WhatsApp when the terminal is not active.

+### phone_number_indicator

+Specifies status bar text to indicate phone number of the current chat is available.
+This field may contain `%1` which will be replaced with the actual phone number of the contact.
+Other examples: `🎧`

+### proxy_indicator

+Specifies top bar text to indicate proxy is enabled.

+### read_indicator

+Specifies text to indicate a message has been read by the receiver.

 ### spell_check_command

 Specifies a custom command to use for spell checking composed messages.
 If not specified, nchat checks if `aspell` or `ispell` is available on the system (in that order), and uses the first found.

-### read_indicator

-Specifies text to indicate a message has been read by the receiver.

 ### syncing_indicator